 Energy is the capacity to do work.
-According to the law of conservation of energy, energy can neither be created nor be destroyed.
-It can only be transformed from one form to another.
+According to the law of conservation of energy, energy can neither be created nor destroyed.
+It can only be transformed from one form into another.
 This means that the loss in one form of energy leads to the rise in the other form of energy.
 In other words, it represents the idea of a closed system where the energy neither gets produced nor dies out.
-There are a number of daily life activities where we can easily observe the application of the law of conservation of energy such as eating food, rubbing hands, burning fuel, etc.
+There are a number of daily life activities in which we can easily observe the application of the law of conservation of energy such as eating food, rubbing hands, burning fuel, etc.

 Examples of Law of Conservation of Energy

 When the switch connected to the light bulb is pushed or is turned on, the electrical connection between the supply unit and the bulb gets established.
 The current begins to flow in the closed electrical circuit causing the bulb to glow.
 Here, the electrical energy gets converted into light energy after entering the internal circuitry of the light bulb.
 Hence, the light bulb is a prominent example of the law of conservation of energy.

 A moving object induces motion into a stationary object after hitting it.
 This is because the kinetic energy possessed by the moving object can not end abruptly.
 As per the law of conservation of energy, the energy can only be transferred and cannot be created or destroyed; therefore, the impact force transfers kinetic energy to the stationary object, thereby causing it to move.

 3. Object Falling from Height

 An object that is placed at a certain height possesses potential energy.
 When this object is made to fall from the height towards the ground due to the action of the earth’s gravitational pull, the potential energy gets converted into kinetic energy.
 The transformation of energy from one form to another displays the law of conservation of energy in real life.